Jehosephat/basic-nft-launcher/README.md

 - Node.js 18+
 - MetaMask browser extension
-- GALA tokens in your MetaMask wallet
+- GALA tokens in your MetaMask wallet (for transaction fees)

 ### Installation